hahalulu/Grokking-the-Coding-Interview-Patterns/Pattern 04 : Merge Intervals.md

 ## Merge Intervals (medium)
 https://leetcode.com/problems/merge-intervals/

-> Given a list of intervals, merge all the overlapping intervals to produce a list that has only mutually exclusive intervals.
+> Given a list of intervals, <b>merge all the overlapping intervals</b> to produce a list that has only mutually exclusive intervals.

 Our goal is to merge the intervals whenever they overlap.
 The diagram above clearly shows a merging approach.
 Our algorithm will look like this: